mericar/SpaceFighter/README.md

 http://zetcode.com/tutorials/javagamestutorial/spaceinvaders/

-The project is ongoing with hacks and tweaks as well as refactoring occuring frequently.
+The project is ongoing with hacks and tweaks as well as refactoring occuring week to week.